ncatlab/nlab-content/pages/1618.md

 That is, it\'s a [[global element]] of the topos.

 +--{.query}
 Zoran: now one can redefine easily each functor by taking isomorphic representatives.
 So, in this definition one clearly does not count isomorphic geometric morphisms, or instead of adjoint functors takes classes of isomorphisms of them.
 Right ?

+Todd: How much does it matter?
+It matters if for example you want to say that points of $Sh(X)$, $X$ a sober space, are in bijection with points of $X$.
+Otherwise one can just refer back to equivalence of categories, unless you see a problem with that.

 =--

 ## points of sheaf topoi ##